frankliu098/verilog_qa/candidate_docs.md

 - Pre-simulate common runtime scenarios and cache answers to frequently asked questions.
 This could improve efficiency but comes with the risk of outdated information or incorrect assumptions.

 ---

-This document serves as a comprehensive guide for the Verilog documentation and LLM query pipeline, highlighting current limitations and potential areas for improvement.